 Physical faults with the SSD itself such as simple shoddy workmanship in the soldered parts, causing connections to break or become oxidized.
 Faulty components in the SSD itself can lead to electronic failures in the drive, causing it to malfunction.

 Data corruption within the SSD can cause segments of the drive to fail, leading to a loss of data.
 This includes bad sectors, damage from viruses and corruption of data and information.

 Damage to the SSD from a heavy blow, water damage or even short circuits, anything can go wrong with this new super speed technology.
 SSDs are robust.
 Unexpected impacts cause serious damage.
 Liquids on these drives are dangerous.
-Bad solder joints and non lead solder technology is not perfect. eProvided knows that the most common failures in SSD drives is corroded solder joints and broken connections inside the SMB.
+Bad solder joints and non lead solder technology is not perfect. eProvided knows the most common failures in SSD drives is solder joints and broken connections inside the SMB.
 Have you seen the layers of a SSD drive board?
-See how small and complex these storage devices that are comprised of many NAND wafers are created.
+See how small and complex these storage devices can be.
+In particular, they are comprised of many NAND wafers.
+See how NAND chips are created.

-Firmware upgrades can sometimes fail causing the drive to stop working, though this is quite rare.
+Firmware upgrades can fail.
+Eventually causing the drive to stop working.
+However, this is rare.

-An SSD is a useful and powerful storage device that provides good capacity and quick access with quiet performance and good robustness.
+An SSD is a useful and powerful storage device.
+In short, they provide good capacity and quick access with quiet performance and good robustness.
 Should your SSD fail, experienced professional SSD recovery services can help in many cases, restoring your data with no loss.
 Of course, it’s always wise to keep backups … just in case.

 ~ eProvided Press Release for February 9, 2014